status-im/specs/docs/raw/push-notification-server.md

 #### Data disclosed

-- The user public key
 - The hash of the public keys the user is interested in

 ### PushNotificationQueryInfo

-`access_token`: the access token used to send a push notification `installation_id`: the `installation_id` of the device associated with the `access_token`
+`access_token`: the access token used to send a push notification `installation_id`: the `installation_id` of the device associated with the `access_token` `public_key`: the `SHA3-256` of the public key associated with this `access_token` and `installation_id` `encrypted_access_tokens`: a list of encrypted access tokens to be returned to the client in case there's any filtering on public keys in place.

 ### PushNotificationQueryResponse